 Legislative Actions Considered

 The Club’s rating includes 23 House votes and 16 Senate votes.

 Scores are computed on a scale of 0 to 100.
 Each vote or action in the rating is assigned a certain number of points depending on its relative importance.
 Absences are not counted against a Member, though we reserve the right to do so if, in our judgment, an absence was used to duck taking a position.

 In some cases a lawmaker was not present for enough votes for a meaningful score or ranking to be computed and in such cases “n.a.” for not applicable appears.
 In computing lifetime scores, years with “n.a.” listed instead of a score are not included.
-Some House and Senate members, noted with an asterisk next to their name, only voted on 50-75% of the weighted votes used for the scorecard.
 Please exercise caution when comparing their scores to other members.

 A study of roll call votes on the floor of the House and Senate and legislative actions is just that.
 It can not account for a lawmaker’s work in committee, advocacy in his party’s caucus meetings, and effectiveness as a leader in advocating pro-growth policies.